zgameboyz/aboutme1/README.md

 ### Reflections and Comments
 * Consider including the answers to your daily journal and submission questions here
 * This is also a good place to reflect on the tools and resources used and learned

+Worked On This with Joel Connell and Qaalid Hashi